apify/actor-scraper/docs/introduction/introduction.md

 The DevTools window will pop up and display a lot of, perhaps unfamiliar, information.
 Don't worry about that too much - just open the Elements tab (the one with the page's HTML).
 The Elements tab allows you to browse the page's structure and search within it using the search tool.
 You can open the search tool by pressing **CTRL+F** or **CMD+F**.
 Try typing **title** into the search bar.

 You'll see that the Element tab jumps to the first `<title>` element of the current page and that the title is **Store · Apify**.
-It's always good practice to do your research using the DevTools before writing the **page function** and running your task.
+It's always good practice to do your research using the DevTools before writing the `pageFunction` and running your task.

 ![Finding title element in DevTools](../img/using-devtools.webp)